Workshops for Working Professionals

 "There's a natural, expected learning curve best overcome with practice — and this gave me the push to start."

 We don't pretend to have clean answers.
-One participant wanted to understand how AI usage varies across generations — what people reach for, how often, and why.
+One participant wanted to understand how AI usage varies across people — what they reach for, how often, and why.
 Honestly, nobody does yet.
 The patterns are still forming.

 Others are still working out which tool to use for which task.
 Our honest answer: clarity mostly comes through use.
 We can lower the activation energy, but we can't shortcut the learning curve.
 That's what the room is for.